Guy Raz

 Guy Raz (/ˈɡaɪ ˈrɑːz/; born November 9, 1975) is an American journalist and podcaster.
-He formerly hosted NPR's Weekend All Things Considered and the TED Radio Hour.
+After degrees at Brandeis and Cambridge, and early positions writing for newspapers (including the Washington Post), Raz began work with NPR.
+There, he went on to serve as their bureau chief in Berlin (2000-2002) and London (2002-2004), and as their Pentagon correspondent (2006-2008), with an intervening stint as a CNN correspondent in Jerusalem (2004-2006).
+He went on to host NPR's Weekend All Things Considered (2009-2012) and then their TED Radio Hour (2012-2019).
+He followed this by creating the new NPR programs, How I Built This (2016), Wow in the World (2017), Wisdom from the Top (2019), and The Great Creators (2022).
+In 2018, NPR noted, along with The New York Times, that Raz was, at that time, the only person to ever have had three podcasts simultaneously among Apple’s top 20 programs.

+Raz has been the recipient of a number of journalistic fellowships and awards, including a Burns Fellowship (1999) and subsequent Burns Award, an RIAS Berlin fellowship (2000) and subsequent RIAS Berlin Award, Harvard's Nieman journalism fellowship (2008), and again in that year, the RTNDA's Edward R. Murrow Award and the Daniel Schorr Journalism Prize (the latter given to a young, rising journalist in public radio), in both cases for a series of reports on military-medical evacuations from Iraq.

 Early life and education

-Raz was born in West Covina, California.
-He graduated from Brandeis University in 1996 and received his master's degree in history from Cambridge University.
-In 2008, Raz spent a year as a Nieman journalism fellow at Harvard University where he studied classical history.
+Raz was born on November 9, 1975 in West Covina, California.
+He graduated from Brandeis University in 1996, and received his master's degree in history from Cambridge University.

 Career

 In 1997, at the age of 22, Raz joined NPR as an intern for NPR's afternoon news program All Things Considered.
 In 1998, he served as personal research assistant to former "Murrow Boy" NPR Senior News analyst Daniel Schorr.

-He then served as a general assignment reporter, covering the 2000 presidential primaries and the story behind the famous Doors song "Light My Fire" where he interviewed all surviving members of the band.
+He then served as a general assignment reporter for NPR, covering, e.g., the 2000 presidential primaries, and the story behind the famous Doors song "Light My Fire" (where he interviewed surviving members of the band).

-Raz also wrote for other publications during this time, mainly for the Washington City Paper, during the tenure of editor David Carr as well as The Washington Post, among others.
+Raz also wrote for other publications during this time, including for the Washington City Paper, (during the tenure of editor David Carr), as well as for The Washington Post, among others.